awlondon/d9l294il0oqy-dqr3/finance/phoenix-flagship-summary.md

 - Pre-opening: **$0.25M**
 - Runway: **$0.6M**

 > **Total capital target for Phoenix flagship: ≈ $2.95M**
 > For investor conversations, we frame this as a **$2.7–3.0M** target range.

+## 3. How Phoenix Differs from a Generic Unit
+- Higher CapEx per ft² driven by flagship-grade finishes and denser play build-out.
+- Higher revenue baseline modeled in `phoenix-flagship-model.csv`, above the $2.0M generic unit assumption.
+- Phoenix is the validator for the franchise model; success here de-risks replication and informs unit-level guardrails.

-## 3. Go / No-Go Gates for Phoenix
+## 4. Go / No-Go Gates for Phoenix

 We will not advance franchise rollout unless Phoenix meets minimum thresholds over its first 6 months of full operation:

 - **Day-pass → member conversion:**
   - Target: ≥15%
-  - Alert: <10% for 6 consecutive months → revisit offering/pricing.
+  - Alert: <10% for 6 consecutive months → revisit offering/pricing; pause expansion until conversion program is redesigned.
 - **Member churn:**
   - Target: ≤5% monthly
-  - Alert: >6% monthly by Month 9 → pause replication until retention issues are solved.
+  - Alert: >6% monthly by Month 9 → pause replication, deploy retention fixes, and revalidate before reopening franchise sales.
 - **Play attendant turnover:**
   - Target: ≤35–40% annualized
-  - Alert: >50% annualized → staffing model and culture need redesign before franchising.
+  - Alert: >50% annualized → redo hiring, training, and compensation before any rollout.

 Phoenix is the validator.
 If these gates are not met, expansion is delayed in favor of fixing unit economics and retention.

+## Disclaimer
+Numbers are illustrative, not investment, legal, or tax advice, and are subject to change as vendor quotes and operating data evolve.